 The following gay-friendly hotels in Seattle are only the most recommended, but there are hundreds of other hotels in Seattle if you don’t find quite find what you are looking for.
 Whether you want a fun and social hostel, a cheap but private place to crash after a night of partying or a chic luxury option with a pool to spend the day lying by, Gay Seattle as something for everyone!

-11th Avenue Inn Bed and Breakfast ☆☆☆ -- A cute B&B in the heart of the gay area offering 10 simple, cozy, modest-sized guestrooms, each with a queen bed and a private attached / ensuite bathroom.
-All guestrooms are on upper floors, and there is no elevator but offer cotton quilts, wool blankets, and pressed cotton sheets.
+11th Avenue Inn Bed and Breakfast ☆☆☆ – A cute B&B in the heart of the gay area offering 10 simple, cozy, modest-sized guestrooms, each with a queen bed and a private attached / ensuite bathroom.
+All guestrooms are on the upper floors, and there is no elevator but offer cotton quilts, wool blankets, and pressed cotton sheets.
 Oriental rugs, antique furniture, original wood floors and detailing can be found throughout the rooms and the inn.
+In addition, you will find complimentary lightning-fast fiber-optic Internet access, should you be tempted to spend the night in watching gay TV shows.
+There is no judgment here!

 Gay Nightlife in Seattle Washington